p4ndev/social-makers/README.md

 # Disclaimer
 It's not a advertising platform to create invoices to anyone, the main purpose is make ideas come true somehow.

+# Visual Design & Identity
+Three different version of main logo, with no type - it can be applied to any color aligned around.

+There's 3 different concept applied to advertising the tool (font: Arvo)